jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D59R1
 Completed the wilcoxon signed rank calculator.
 The ranking of abs values while retaining signs was a good challenge.
 Back to ALife starting tomorrow!

+###D60R1
+Back to ALife.
+Starting working on a simple #GeneticAlgorithm to evolve matches to a given string.

+###D61R1
+Completed the simple genetic algorithm program that evolves a match to a given string.
+May work on a maximization GA next.